Sanguinik/sea/README.md

 The main purpose of this tool is to recieve a text file with a 1000-nucleobase long segment of a DNA and analyze it to several questions given in the task of of the coding contest.

+##Solution to the given Tasks
+To get the answers to the questions given in the task, please check out the LogicIntegrationTest, which can be found in `src/test/java/LogicIntegrationTest.java`

 ##System requirements

 You need an actual Java 7 installation on your computer to run this application.
 To build the application you need an installation of Maven 3.
+For more information to build and run the application, please check out the INSTALL.md.

 ##Technologies